KarolisKaj/MLSnake/readme.md

 * Use model for snake
 * Allow snake to play and gather more proper data.
 * Let it play & win :)

+Flaws:
+* Data is by one step too late.
+* More data or find an issue with data.